StatCan/egp-maintenance-tools/docs/source/data_models/canadian_road_network.rst

    :widths: auto
    :align: left

+   0, "None", "There is no closing period.
+The road or ferry connection is open year round."
+   1, "Summer", "Period of the year for which the absence of ice and snow prevent the access to the road or ferry connection."
+   2, "Winter", "Period of the year for which ice and snow prevent the access to the road or ferry connection."

 Functional Road Class
 ^^^^^^^^^^^^^^^^^^^^^
 A classification based on the importance of the role that the Road Element or Ferry Connection performs in the